uw-windc/windc_build/GTAPWiNDC/gtap11/README.md

 shouldn't need to run these files unless you require different options than the default.

-1. `build.gms` - Imports the GTAP dataset into GAMS format.
+1. `build.gms` - Imports the GTAP dataset (in GDX format) into the [GTAPinGAMS data structure](https://jgea.org/ojs/index.php/jgea/article/view/38)

     Inputs: GTAP zipfile.
 Must be set at command line.